SophieeeeeChen/Law_AI/README.md

 Relational Mapping: Each node maintains a pointer to the Full Case Text.

 Context Expansion: Users can instantly jump from a specific "Rationale" chunk to the complete AustLII judgment to verify the legal context.

-How to add this to your project
-Open your README.md.

-Paste the section above right after the "Project Overview."

-Pro Tip: If you want to impress recruiters or the legal community, add a small code snippet in the README showing how you filter the metadata:

 Python
 # Example of your targeted retrieval logic